C.J. Abrams Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.15 team ERA ranks 15th among all league pitching staffs.
+- The Phillies have a 4.14 team ERA that ranks 15th across all league pitching staffs.

-- The Phillies allow the eighth-fewest home runs in baseball (85 total, one per game).
+- Phillies pitchers combine to allow 86 home runs (one per game), the seventh-fewest in baseball.

-- His most recent appearance came on Sunday against the New York Mets, when the right-hander threw 5 1/3 innings, surrendering five earned runs while giving up nine hits.
+- The left-hander last pitched on Wednesday against the Chicago Cubs, when he threw 7 1/3 innings, allowing one earned run while giving up four hits.

+- The 27-year-old has an ERA of 3.18, with 8.8 strikeouts per nine innings, in nine games this season.
+Opponents are batting .241 against him.

 © 2023 Data Skrive.
 All rights reserved.